Cave dweller: Prehistory

 The Grotte du Vallonnet, a cave in the French Riviera, was used by people approximately one million years ago.
 Although stone tools and the remains of eaten animals have been found in the cave, there is no indication that people dwelt in it.

 Since about 750,000 years ago, the Zhoukoudian cave system, in Beijing, China, has been inhabited by various species of human being, including Peking Man (Homo erectus pekinensis) and modern humans (Homo sapiens).

 Starting about 170,000 years ago, some Homo sapiens lived in some cave systems in what is now South Africa, such as Pinnacle Point and Diepkloof Rock Shelter.
 The stable temperatures of caves provided a cool habitat in summers and a warm, dry shelter in the winter.
 Remains of grass bedding have been found in nearby Border Cave.

 About 100,000 years ago, some Neanderthals dwelt in caves in Europe and western Asia.
 Caves there also were inhabited by some Cro-Magnons, from about 35,000 years ago until about 8000 B.C.
 Both species built shelters, including tents, at the mouths of caves and used the caves’ dark interiors for ceremonies.
 The Cro-Magnon people also made representational paintings on cave walls.

 Also about 100,000 years ago, some Homo sapiens worked in Blombos Cave, in what became South Africa.
 They made the earliest paint workshop now known, but apparently did not dwell in the caves.

-Writers of the classical Greek and Roman period made several allusions to cave-dwelling tribes in different parts of the world.
-For details, see "Troglodytae".

-Historical
+Ancient and premodern examples

 Especially during war and other times of strife, small groups of people have lived temporarily in caves, where they have hidden or otherwise sought refuge.
 They also have used caves for clandestine and other special purposes while living elsewhere.

+Writers of the classical Greek and Roman period made several allusions to cave-dwelling tribes in different parts of the world, such as the Troglodytae.

 Perhaps fleeing the violence of Ancient Romans, people left the Dead Sea Scrolls in eleven caves near Qumran, in what is now an area of the West Bank managed by Qumran National Park, in Israel.
 The documents remained undisturbed there for about 2,000 years, until their discovery in the 1940s and 1950s.